theslate/SnapWork/memory-bank/projectbrief.md

 ## Risks
 - Some applications may not expose restorable window states.
+- Some applications may not allow multiple instances open concurrently.
 - Virtual desktop APIs may be unstable.

 ## Next Steps